-- Budesonide/Entocort – This is a steroid generally used to manage moderate to severe presentations of microscopic colitis and has evidence to support its use in both subtypes of the disease.3 Budesonide is currently considered the best documented therapy for microscopic colitis, with many studies confirming its high success rates.1
+- Budesonide/Entocort – This is a steroid.
+It is generally used to manage moderate to severe presentations of microscopic colitis.
+It has evidence to support its use in both subtypes of the disease.3 Budesonide is currently considered the best documented therapy for microscopic colitis, with many studies confirming its high success rates.1

 - Loperamide – loperamide is an antidiarrheal drug often used to treat milder forms of microscopic colitis.
-Many doctors prescribe this as the first-line treatment prior to budesonide or other drugs, and many individuals see adequate relief with loperamide alone.3
+Many doctors prescribe this as the first-line treatment prior to budesonide or other drugs.
+Many individuals see adequate relief with loperamide alone.3

 - Prednisolone – Similar to budesonide, this drug is also a steroid.
 However, the research indicates a lower symptom remission rate with the use of this compared to budesonide.
 Additionally, there are more documented side effects with this medication.3

 - Aminosalicylates – Sulfasalazine and mesalazine are less commonly used, but are gaining attention in the management of microscopic colitis.
 There is currently limited evidence, but the few studies that have been done have shown positive remission rates.

 “I have microscopic colitis – should I change my diet?”

 Excellent question!
 There aren’t currently any “gold standard” diets for those with microscopic colitis.
 However, there are some foods that may worsen diarrhea and other symptoms.